nodejs/node/doc/api/n-api.md

   handling section [Error Handling][].

 The N-API is a C API that ensures ABI stability across Node.js versions and different compiler levels.
-A C++ API can be easier to use .
+A C++ API can be easier to use.
 To support using C++, the project maintains a
 C++ wrapper module called [node-addon-api](https://github.com/nodejs/node-addon-api).
 This wrapper provides an inlineable C++ API.
 Binaries built